klust/LUMI-BE-training-materials/docs/intro-evolving/03_LUMI_access.md

 There are currently two main options to transfer data to and from LUMI.

-The first one is to use sftp to the login nodes, authenticating via your ssh key.
+The first one is to use **sftp** to the login nodes, authenticating via your ssh key.
 There is a lot of software available for all major operating systems, both command line based and GUI based.
-The sftp protocol can be very slow over high latency connections.
+The sftp protocol can be **very slow over high latency connections**.
 This is because it is a protocol that opens only a single stream for communication with the remote host, and the bandwidth one can reach via a single stream in the TCP network protocol used for such connections, is limited not only by the bandwidth of